TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Abstract

 \section{Abstract}

-This study introduces TRANS: Terrain-aware Reinforcement learning for Agile Navigation under Social interactions, a deep reinforcement learning (DRL) framework for quadrupedal social navigation over unstructured terrains.
+This study introduces TRANS: Terrain-aware Reinforcement learning for Agile Navigation under Social interactions, a deep reinforcement learning (DRL) framework for quadrupedal navigation across unstructured terrain and under social interactions.
 Conventional quadrupedal navigation typically separates motion planning from locomotion control, neglecting whole-body constraints and terrain awareness.
 On the other hand, end-to-end methods are more integrated but require high-frequency sensing, which is often noisy and computationally costly.
 In addition, most existing approaches assume static environments, limiting their use in human-populated settings.
 To address these limitations, we propose a two-stage training framework with three DRL pipelines.
 (1) TRANS-Loco employs an asymmetric actor–critic (AC) model for quadrupedal locomotion, enabling traversal of uneven terrains without explicit terrain or contact observations.
-(2) TRANS-Nav applies a symmetric AC framework for social navigation, directly mapping transformed LiDAR data to ego-agent actions under differential-drive kinematics.
+(2) TRANS-Nav applies a symmetric AC framework for navigation with interactive pedestrians, directly mapping transformed LiDAR data to ego-agent actions under differential-drive kinematics.
 (3) A unified pipeline, TRANS, integrates TRANS-Loco and TRANS-Nav, supporting terrain-aware quadrupedal navigation in uneven and socially interactive environments.
-Comprehensive benchmarks against locomotion and social navigation baselines demonstrate the effectiveness of TRANS.
+Comprehensive benchmarks against quadrupedal locomotion and robot navigation baselines demonstrate the effectiveness of TRANS.
 Hardware experiments further confirm its potential for sim-to-real transfer.